 Jeff Gardner Planner JJGardner@akronohio.gov 330-375-2436 ext.
+4431

-4431 33.
-Do you have any questions regarding this questionnaire?
+33. Do you have any questions regarding this questionnaire?
 If so, please include them here along with your email address or telephone number and an ODOT representative will respond.

-No questions.
+No questions at this time.